BSDExabio/OpenMDlr-amber/README.md

 **Output:** folded protein in pdb file

 **Optional Scripts:**
-1. make_rst.py
+>1. make_rst.py
 ```
 python make_rst.py <name of pdb file without the .pdb extension> <# Angstroms above/below range midpoint (float)>
 ```
-2. scores.py <br/>
+>2. scores.py <br/>
-If you want RMSD and TMScores, the TMScore program () will produce both, and scores.py will parse the info and put it in a seperate file for you.
+>If you want RMSD and TMScores, the TMScore program () will produce both, and scores.py will parse the info and put it in a seperate file for you.
 ```
 ```
-3. METRICS
+>3.
+METRICS

 **References:**